Kavishna/100-days-of-code/log.md

 **Thoughts:** This test made me realize coding isn't always easy.
 It took me over an hour to figure out the challenge, but I finally completed it (Array.diff).

+### Day 13: January 28, 2024

+**Today's Progress**: Another codewars challenge.

+**Thoughts:** Even though I feel like I could do more, I decided to take on another challenge on Codewars.
+My favorite part is checking out the answers section, where some really clever developers tackle these problems with just one line of code – it's pretty

 **Link(s) to work**
 1. [Meta Invoice Renamer](https://github.com/Kavishna/meta-invoice-renamer)
 2. [Resistor Color Code Calculator](https://github.com/Kavishna/resistor-color-code-calculator)